Rights of Employees

 Oppressed Shareholders

-An oppressed shareholder is someone who owns stock in a closely held corporation (or units of a closely held limited liability company) who is treated unfairly by the majority or controlling shareholders.
-In New York and New Jersey, the law protects minority shareholders from the controlling shareholders taking advantage of them.
+An oppressed shareholder is someone who owns stock in a closely held corporation who is treated unfairly by the majority or controlling shareholders.
+In New York and New Jersey, the law protects minority shareholders from the controlling shareholders taking unfair advantage of them.

-For additional information, feel free to contact us to schedule a consultation with one of our New Jersey oppressed shareholder attorneys.
+For additional information, feel free to contact us to schedule an initial consultation with one of our New Jersey oppressed shareholder attorneys.
+Our telephone number is (201) 777-2250.

 In rare circumstances, a court can instead order the dissolution of a company as a remedy so you can receive compensation for the value of your stock.